bigbluebutton/bigbluebutton/docs/docs/new-features.md

 #### Removed support for POST requests on `join` endpoint and Content-Type headers are now required

 In BigBlueButton 2.6.18/2.7.8 POST requests are no longer allowed for the `join` endpoint.
 To ensure they are validated properly, a `Content-Type` header must also be provided for POST requests that contain data in the request body.
 Endpoints now support a limited set of content types that includes `text/xml`, `application/xml`, `application/x-www-form-url-encoded`, and `multipart/form-data`.
 By default each endpoint only supports `application/x-www-form-urlencoded` and `multipart/form-data`, but individual endpoints can override this and define their own set of supported content types.
 The `create` endpoint supports all of the four previously listed content types while `insertDocument` supports only `text/xml` and `application/xml`.
 Any requests with a content type that differs from the set supported by the target endpoint will be rejected with a new `unsupportedContentType` error.

+### Deprecated userStatus

+The `userStatus` feature was replaced by `userReaction`.
+They were vastly overlapping, causing some confusion when using and maintaining.

 ### Development